mdazim12/React-Knowledge-Cafe/README.md

 # Bookmark Display App

 This is a simple React application that displays fake data representing single bookmark items.
 It uses `react-icons` for icons and `PropTypes` for prop validation.
-The app is deployed on Netlify and can be accessed [here](https://fantastic-sopapillas-1e2edf.netlify.app/).
+The app is deployed on Netlify and can be accessed [Live Link](https://fantastic-sopapillas-1e2edf.netlify.app/).

 ## Features